-Gradient Wind Engineering Inc. (Gradient Wind) was retained by 165177 Canada Inc. to undertake a pedestrian level wind (PLW) study to satisfy the requirements for concurrent Zoning By-law Amendment and Site Plan Control application submissions for the proposed hotel development located at 275 King Edward Avenue in Ottawa, Ontario (hereinafter referred to as "subject site").
-Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by Calloway REIT (South Keys) Inc. to undertake a pedestrian level wind (PLW) study to satisfy the requirements for concurrent Zoning By-Law Amendment and Site Plan Control application submissions for the proposed residential development known as South Keys Redevelopment Project (Phase 1) located approximately 250 m to the north of the intersection of Hunt Club Road and the Transitway in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered.

-Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by Woodman Architect & Associates Ltd., in June 2021, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.
+Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by RLA Architecture Inc., in October 2021, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.